ais-open/AgileBPA/DEVELOP.md

 > gulp

 ## Server
-To run the server, make sure you have gulp and bower installed globally.
+To run the server, make sure you have gulp installed globally.

 > npm install -g gulp

-> npm install -g bower

 Then install dependencies by opening a terminal, going into the server directory, and executing: